Shimba Hills National Reserve Day Trip from the Coast

 Avian life will delight the birdwatchers here—there are more than 200 species of birds that have been sighted in Shimba Hills.
 Seek hornbills, turacos, eagles, and forest warblers.
 A variety of flora is also in the reserve, some of which include endemic and medicinal ones.
 It is a paradise for a botanist, more so in the wet climatic season when greenery is rich and flowers are blossoming.

-6. Picnic and Relaxation
+Picnic and relaxation

 There are special picnic areas such as the Makadara Picnic Site, where there are seats and a shaded rest area.
 On a family-oriented outing or a serene one surrounded by nature, it is a welcoming area to unwind over your lunch after a hike or game drive.